 Provide safe and equitable learning environments for our students and teachers.

-Public schools must take all children and give them an opportunity to succeed academically, regardless of their race, their family income, or where they live.
-Further, public schools are obligated to provide safe and equitable learning environments that foster all children’s potential.
+Public schools take all children and give them an opportunity to succeed academically, regardless of their race, their family income, or where they live.
+Further, public schools are obligated to provide safe and equitable learning environments that foster every child’s potential.

-Effective public schools offer an excellent educational environment where parents and teachers work together to prepare each child for their career.
+Effective public schools offer an excellent educational environment where parents and teachers work together to prepare each child for college or career.
 Effective public schools promote policies of equity and inclusion that create a respectful, safe, and healthy learning environment.
-Effective public schools offer a rich classroom experience with curriculum that is well-rounded, innovative and inclusive.
+Effective public schools offer a rich classroom experience with a well-rounded curriculum that is innovative and inclusive.
 In addition, they offer school-based services that address a child’s social, emotional, and physical health needs and are available to all students.
 For our students to succeed in school and in life, they need a broad education that includes significant study of literature, mathematics, the arts, history, civics, science, foreign languages, and physical education.
-And they need access to high-quality textbooks, technology, and other instructional supplies to do so.
+This requires access to high-quality textbooks, high-speed, reliable internet and devices, and other classroom instructional supplies.

 Public Schools First NC strongly affirms that every child, every teacher, every member of a school’s staff is entitled to a safe environment at school.
 Strategies that promote safe and equitable schools include: